qizheYang/usc_csci420_f25_a1/README.md

 # Additional Features

 Keyboard input to manipulate: WASD to move around, QE to turn left and right, RF to see up and down, and ZC to zoom in and out.

+Jet Color Map for smoothened version.

+GL Draw Elements for triangles.

+# Animation

+A python script is included in animation_helper folder and running it automatically converts the screenshots of latest run into an animation of 15 fps for 20 seconds.